 TARAXACUM 88 S1 pendant light

-Breathtaking, unique, extravagant - the Taraxacum 88 S1 is a lighting object that perfectly combines functionality, form and fascination.
-Designer Achille Castiglioni was already 70 years old when he took over the pendant light Taraxacum 88 S1 was designed.
-The design of the Taraxacum light series incorporates the industrial designer's decades of experience and knowledge of shape and design, materials and manufacturing.
-While Castiglioni's early lights designs were previously produced by other manufacturers, the Taraxacum 88 S1 pendant light has been manufactured by Flos manufactured.
+Breathtaking, unique, extravagant – the Taraxacum 88 S1 is a light object that perfectly combines functionality, form and fascination.
+Designer Achille Castiglioni was already 70 years old when he took over in 1988. pendant light The Taraxacum 88 S1 pendant lamp was designed by Castiglioni.
+The design of the Taraxacum lighting series incorporates the industrial designer's decades of experience and knowledge of form and design, materials, and manufacturing.
+While Castiglioni's earlier lighting designs were previously manufactured by other companies, the Taraxacum 88 S1 pendant lamp has been produced by Castiglioni from the outset.
+Flos manufactured.

-Inspired by the dandelion, the prefiguration of a dandelion flower, Achille Castiglioni named his round light sculpture after the botanical name of the dandelion, Taraxacum.
-Like the dandelion, which sends its seeds, reminiscent of parasols, out into the world with a breeze, the Taraxacum 88 S1 pendant light directs its rays of light outwards and illuminates its surroundings.
-The viewer does not only succumb to the special charm of the Taraxacum 88 S1 pendant light when it lights up.
-The mere shape of the luminaire embodies elegance, lightness and luxury.
-This applies to both the Taraxacum 88 S1 pendant light and its big sister, Taraxacum 88 S2 and the wall and ceiling light Taraxacum 88 C/W.
+Inspired by the dandelion seed head, the precursor to a dandelion flower, Achille Castiglioni named his round light sculpture after the dandelion's botanical name, Taraxacum.
+Like the dandelion seed head, which sends its parachute-like seeds dispersed into the world by a breeze, the Taraxacum 88 S1 pendant lamp directs its light rays outwards, illuminating its surroundings.
+The viewer is captivated by the unique charm of the Taraxacum 88 S1 pendant lamp even before it is illuminated.
+The lamp's very form embodies elegance, lightness, and luxury.
+This applies to both the Taraxacum 88 S1 pendant lamp and its larger counterpart, the Taraxacum 88 S1., Taraxacum 88 S2 and the Taraxacum 88 C/W wall and ceiling light.

-But not only visually white The Taraxacum 88 S1 pendant light is convincing.
+But not only visually white The Taraxacum 88 S1 pendant lamp is sure to impress.
 Its design is as simple as it is ingenious.
-This is because 20 parts made of polished aluminum in the shape of triangles form the heart of the Taraxacum 88 S1, the almost round body of the luminaire.
-The triangles are held together mechanically by metal rods.
-With a diameter of 80 centimetres, the pendant light is equipped with a textile-sheathed power cable measuring 5.5 meters in length.
-A steel suspension cable and canopy are robust enough to keep the 10.6 kilogram Taraxacum 88 S1 luminaire in balance.
-The body of the luminaire is fitted with 60 Globe light sources, which are arranged all around and emphasize the spherical shape.
-The globe lamps are available separately and can be ordered in the TAGWERC Design STORE with LED lighting technology can be selected.
+Twenty polished aluminum triangles form the heart of the Taraxacum 88 S1, creating a nearly circular lamp body.
+These triangles are mechanically held together by metal rods.
+With a diameter of 80 centimeters, the pendant lamp is equipped with a 5.5-meter-long, fabric-covered power cable.
+A steel tension cable and a matching canopy are robust enough to keep the 10.6-kilogram Taraxacum 88 S1 lamp balanced.
+The lamp body is fitted with 60 globe bulbs arranged around its perimeter, emphasizing its spherical shape.
+The globe bulbs are sold separately and can be purchased in the...
+TAGWERC Design STORE with LED lighting technology can be selected.

-The special design, paired with sophisticated technology, make the pendant light Taraxacum 88 S1 from Flos the ideal, light-giving companion.
-In an old building, staircase, gallery, foyer, lobby or reception area - the Taraxacum 88 S1 pendant light is ideal for use as a lighting accent and light sculpture.
-As a highlight at home or in a professional setting - Flos Taraxacum 88 S1 from TAGWERC Design Store is guaranteed to provide the perfect accent.
+The distinctive design, combined with sophisticated technology, makes the Taraxacum 88 S1 pendant lamp by Flos the ideal light-giving companion.
+Whether in a period building, a stairwell, a gallery, a foyer, a lobby, or a reception area – the Taraxacum 88 S1 pendant lamp is perfect as a lighting accent and a sculptural light.
+As a highlight at home or in a professional setting – the Flos Taraxacum 88 S1 from the TAGWERC Design Store is guaranteed to provide the perfect accent.

-As a design classic, the modern chandelier Taraxacum 88 S1 by Flos combines timeless design with modern technology.
-The Taraxacum 88 S1 pendant light by Achille Castiglioni is part of the Flos collection from TAGWERC.
-At TAGWERC Design STORE you will only receive design originals from the current production, i.e. new goods in original packaging, as well as all original spare parts for the lights from the Taraxacum 88 luminaire family.
-The Taraxacum 88 S1 pendant light is only made to order.
+A design classic, the modern Taraxacum 88 S1 chandelier by Flos combines timeless design with modern technology.
+The Taraxacum 88 S1 pendant lamp, designed by Achille Castiglioni, is part of the Flos collection by TAGWERC.
+At the TAGWERC Design STORE, you will find only original design pieces from current production – brand new in their original packaging – as well as all original spare parts for the Taraxacum 88 lighting family.
+The Taraxacum 88 S1 pendant lamp is made to order.

 - Color